18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 In Chania, most famous for its Venetian Harbor, you can take a wine and food walking tour and learn the history while indulging in local eats.

-Greece is one of the top food destinations in the world, the island of Crete is the place to go for food lovers.
+Greece is one of the top food destinations in the world, and the island of Crete is the place to go for food lovers.

 RELATED: Food in Crete – Your Guide To The Best Authentic Food on the Island

-5. Jaipur, India
+6. Jaipur, India

 Jaipur One of the best culinary Destinations in the world by Authentic Food Quest

-In Jaipur, food lovers will find delectable food everywhere
+In Jaipur, find delectable food everywhere

 Rajasthan takes you back to the time of Kings and Royalty.
 Jaipur, the Pink City, is no different with its historic forts, palaces, and of course, mouthwatering dishes.

-You’ll find an extensive array of North Indian foods, and unique Rajasthani recipes with ingredients that only grow in the desert state.
+You’ll find an extensive array of north Indian foods and unique Rajasthani recipes with ingredients that only grow in the desert state.

-From street food, hole-in-the-wall eateries and palaces converted into gourmet hotels, food lovers will find delectable food everywhere.
+From street food, to hole-in-the-wall eateries and palaces converted into gourmet hotels, food lovers will find delectable food everywhere.

 Jaipur’s specialty dessert known as ghewar, is one of the favorite foods and one not to miss while there.